macius702/Gielda-dyzurowa/README.md

 # Giełda_dyżurowa

-Giełda_dyżurowa is a web application aimed at optimizing the matching process of available doctors with hospital duties, specifically targeting overnight shifts.
-The platform simplifies the process for hospitals to find doctors and for doctors to find shifts that fit their schedules.
-With a focus on usability and efficiency, Giełda_dyżurowa supports the healthcare industry by ensuring that hospital shifts are always covered.
+Giełda_dyżurowa is a web application designed to streamline the process of matching available doctors with hospital duties, focusing specifically on overnight shifts.
+It serves two main user groups: hospitals looking to fill duty slots and doctors seeking shifts.
+By facilitating this matching process, the platform aims to ensure that hospitals can efficiently find qualified doctors to cover necessary shifts, enhancing the healthcare system's responsiveness and reliability.

 ## Overview

-This application utilizes a modern technology stack including Node.js and Express for the backend, MongoDB for the database, and EJS for templating on the frontend.
-The system architecture is designed to support robust user interactions, from registration and profile creation to duty slot publication and application.
-User-friendly interfaces are styled with Bootstrap, making navigation and usage straightforward for all users.
+The application is built as a web application utilizing Node.js with the Express framework for the backend, MongoDB for the database, and EJS for templating.
+The frontend styling is managed with Bootstrap, and Vanilla JavaScript is used for dynamic content and interactions.
+This architecture supports a range of functionalities including user registration, duty slot publication, and applications for duties, among others.

 ## Features

-- **User Registration and Profiles:** Both hospitals and doctors can register and create profiles, detailing specialties and locations.
+- **User Registration and Profiles:** Hospitals and doctors can register, creating profiles detailing their specialties and locations.
-- **Duty Slot Publication:** Hospitals can publish available overnight duty slots.
+- **Duty Slot Publication:** Hospitals can publish available slots for overnight duties.
-- **Application for Duties:** Doctors can browse and apply for these slots, or post their availability for hospitals to find them.
+- **Application for Duties:** Doctors can browse and apply for duty slots or post their availability.
-- **Profile Viewing:** Enhanced decision-making through access to detailed profiles of hospitals and doctors.
+- **Profile Viewing:** Both user groups can view each other's profiles for better decision-making.
-- **External Communication:** Facilitates off-platform communication once a duty slot has been filled.
+- **External Communication:** Facilitates further communication off-platform once a duty slot is filled.

 ## Getting started